cnorm35/bridgetown-blog/src/_posts/create_qr_code_with_logo.md

 (screenshot and example QR)

 And with that, you've created a simple tool too add some style and flair to your QR codes.

+This is a pretty simple example and there are a lot of ways to improve and expand on this feature.
+You could add more options for the QR code generation, add more image processing options, or even add a background color to the QR code for some additional flair.